OUR NEXT AUDITIONS ARE IN AUGUST 2017

 Useful information about repertoire from a number of sources

 This competition offers a breakdown into six levels.

-A quick look suggests that their levels 1 and 2 roughly match what we expect of string players in our Youth Chamber Orchestra (YCO), their levels 3 and 4 roughly match what we expect of players in our Youth Symphony Orchestra (YSO), and their levels 5 and 6 roughly match what we expect of players in ourYouth Philharmonic Orchestra (YPO).
+A quick look suggests that their levels 1 and 2 roughly match what we expect of players in our Youth Chamber Orchestra (YCO), their levels 3 and 4 roughly match what we expect of players in our Youth Symphony Orchestra (YSO), and their levels 5 and 6 roughly match what we expect of players in ourYouth Philharmonic Orchestra (YPO).
 We said roughly, because of course whatever music you play in your audition, our conductors will be observing how you play more than what you play, so anything can happen!

 recap (rough equivalence)...